erikbos/gatekeeper/docs/api/route.md

 The route options exposed this way are a subset of Envoy's capabilities, in general any route configuration option Envoy supports can be exposed  this way.
 Feel free to open an issue if you need more of Envoy's functionality exposed.

-## Envoycp control plane
+## Controlplane

-Envoycp monitors the database for changed routes at `xds.configcompileinterval` interval.
+Controlplane monitors the database for changed routes at `xds.configcompileinterval` interval.
 In case of changes controlplane will compile a new Envoy configuration and notify all envoyproxy instances.

 ## Example route configurations